 Steve joined Watsi on August 8th, 2013.
-Eight years ago, Steve joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Steve's most recent donation traveled 8,300 miles to support Yi, a 67-year-old woman from Burma, to fund a lens replacement procedure so she can regain her vision.
+Nine years ago, Steve joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Steve's most recent donation traveled 9,000 miles to support Deniss, a 6-month-old baby boy from Malawi, to fund hernia repair surgery.